computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Twitter/readme.md

 2. Timeline delivery stats, how many tweets per day/second our service is delivering.
 3. Average latency that is seen by the user to refresh timeline.

-This data will help determine variables for replication, load balancing, caching, etc.
+This data will help determine configuration variables for replication, load balancing, caching, etc.

 ## Extended Requirements